jwallwork23/adapt_utils/README.md

-## Mesh adaptation for coastal ocean modelling in Firedrake
+## Mesh Adaptation for Coastal Ocean Modelling in Firedrake

 In this code, anisotropic and isotropic goal-oriented mesh adaptation is applied to solving a variety of 2D coastal ocean modelling problems using the coastal, estuarine and ocean modelling solver